 This evenings meal was a slow-cooker creation by The Chef, with ingredients which included some Waitrose mince, dragged all the way across the Bay of Biscay for our delectation.

 It turned quiet this evening.
 Either the 'Town Crier' has run out of breath and gone for a lie down, or she was part of a noisy group which passed our pitch about half an hour ago.
 They may be going to the bar, on the other hand they could all be part of a mass suicide club making their way to the railway station, hell bent on jumping in front of a high speed train.
-Which would be a shame, especially if they forgot to take ther dogs with them.
+Which would be a shame as they forgot to take ther dogs with them.